 “There’s something very playful about that; something we both get a kick out of,” Ann says.
 “We’re not preservationists, but we believe in honoring the craft of people who worked in the building – its soul and its history.”

 Have you ever eaten at these local restaurants?
 What do you think about this story?
 Share your thoughts in the comments!

-This post was published in 2012 and has been updated for 2016.
+This post was published in 2012 and is updated regularly.